toshiaki-iitaka/tdse/README.md

 This repository contains the following programs:

-The 'fortran' directory contains programs written in fortran.
+*fortran* directory contains programs written in fortran.

 (1) Numerical Integration of the time-dependent Schroedinger equation by the explicit symetric multistep scheme